grey0ut/NaturalLanguagePassword/README.md

 ## Parameter Prepend
 Provide a string you would like prepended to the password output
 ## Parameter Append
 Provide a string you would like appended to the password output
+## Parameter NoSpace
+This switch parameter will remove all spaces from the passphrase.
+Goes nicely with "-Complexity UpperCase" for a camelcase passphrase.
+## Example
 One of the ways I use this script on the daily is to generate a couple dozen passphrases and then I'll select one that I think is more memorable.
 ```
 PS$> 1..20 | %{.\New-NaturalLanguagePassword -Append '1$6&'}